conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 I'm much more inspired by the John Kelly view of ultrarunning than the hoo-hah king-of-pain nonsense you sometimes see associated with it.
 All of the ultrarunners and mountain runners I look up to seem like the most humble normal people who just like running far.

 ## What I nailed
-* Nutrition - Sandwiches, Koka noodles or potato salad at the stops with Tailwind/Maurten refill each time.
+* Nutrition - Coke, Tea, Sandwiches, Koka noodles or potato salad at the stops with Tailwind/Maurten refill each time.
 Crisps and emergency Hula Hoops.
 I highly recommend eating a packet of Hula Hoops as you trip along in torrential rain between Glenbeigh and Foilmore.
 Mood improver x1000.
 A few Torq/Gu gels during bad times.
 I was never hungry but I also never over-ate.

 * Water - I normally chronically underdrink and have had dizzy spells in several races and recces this year.
 I needed to use a filter bottle in the river before Lough Acoose to top up my hydraflasks and had to pop salt tabs semi-regularly too.
 It worked!